The Basics

 LAWS

-It is your responsibility to be aware of local laws while you are in China, as you will be subject to them.
-Remember you are representing your home institution and g-MEO's Study Abroad Program in China.
+It is your responsibility to be aware of local laws while you are abroad, as you will be subject to them.
+Remember you are representing your home institution and G-MEO.
 More generally, use common sense and be mindful of your actions, as you will be seen as a representative of United States culture and manners.